kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 const finalResult = await resultPromise;
 ```

-#### Client: listen
+## listen

-`listen` is another function for fetching the result of one request.
-It uses the
-`/listen` endpoint, which is a blocking endpoint. **Note**: If your
+Use listen to call the `/listen` endpoint, which is a blocking endpoint.
-network/firewall configuration doesn't allow keeping HTTP connections open for a
+If your network or firewall configuration doesn't allow keeping HTTP connections open for a
 long time, then it's better to use `pollOne` which has the same interface but
 uses `/poll` under the hood.